 Write or phone the company that sold the policy and ask for a refund.
 In the old days this often meant following a dance - thankfully it's much easier now.

 It's sometimes possible to deal with your whole complaint by phone.
-Barclays' customers can also start a complaint via the PPI portal once logged into online baking.
+Barclays' customers can also start a complaint via the PPI portal once logged into online banking.
 Find the contact details for the main banks in the PPI reclaiming's getting easier MSE news story.
 If it works, great.
 If not send a letter - see the templates below.

 How to do it: complete a simple questionnaire

-Fill in and sign a copy of the Financial Ombudsman questionnaire below.
+Fill in and sign a copy of the Financial Ombudsman Services' questionnaire below.
 Complete as many of the questions as you can but don't worry if you don't know them all.

 Include copies of any paperwork that backs up your case, and send the form by recorded delivery to your lender (keep a copy yourself).
 For help getting the details together, see the full details section of the FAQs.